coldclimb/coldclimb/README.md

 - 👋 Hi, I’m John Borland.
 I'm currently learning and growing as a programmer after completing a career in the Fire Service.
+To date my studies have included Javascript, Angular, React, and GraphQL.
 - I'm looking to get into the development industry with an entry level position that I can pour myself into and build my skills while applying them practically.
 - You can reach me at coldclimb@gmail.com